John Wayne Airport

 John Wayne Airport is an international commercial and general aviation airport that serves Orange County and Greater Los Angeles, in the U.S. state of California.
 The airport is located in an unincorporated area of Orange County, and it is owned and operated by Orange County.
-John Wayne Airport is surrounded by the cities of Irvine, Newport Beach, and Costa Mesa; however, its IATA airport code is registered to Santa Ana, the county seat.
+John Wayne Airport is surrounded by the cities of Irvine, Newport Beach, and Costa Mesa, and is separated from the city limits of Santa Ana (from which the IATA airport code SNA is derived) by Interstate 405 and State Route 55.
 Originally named Orange County Airport, the Orange County Board of Supervisors renamed the airport in 1979 in honor of actor John Wayne, who lived in neighboring Newport Beach and died that year.
 A statue of John Wayne was installed at the airline terminal in 1982.

 John Wayne Airport is the sole commercial airport in Orange County.
 The National Plan of Integrated Airport Systems for 2023–2027 categorized it as a primary commercial service airport since it has over 10,000 passenger boardings per year.
-Federal Aviation Administration records say the airport had 5,370,273 enplanements in calendar year 2024, an decrease from 5,706,332 in 2023.
+Federal Aviation Administration records say the airport had 5,370,273 enplanements in calendar year 2024, a decrease from 5,706,332 in 2023.
 In 2024, John Wayne Airport was the second busiest airport in the Greater Los Angeles area by passenger count with over 10 million total passengers.
 As of 2023, the largest airlines at John Wayne Airport were Southwest Airlines, American Airlines, United Airlines, Delta Air Lines, and Alaska Airlines.